Gabino Gaínza: Declaration of independence of Guatemala

-Gabino Gaínza Fernandez de Medrano was one of the most important signers of the Act of Independence of Central America.
-The city government decided that their act would have to be ratified by a national congress, to be inaugurated on 1 March 1822.
-Until that occurred, the royal officials, political, military and administrative, were to remain in their positions, including Gabino.
+The city government decided that their act would have to be ratified by a national congress, to be inaugurated on March 1, 1822.
+Until that occurred, the royal officials, political, military and administrative, were to remain in their positions.
+In this way, Gaínza became, de facto, the first head of state of the independent nation of Central America (Jefe político in the words of the Act of Independence).